tdimiduk/tutorial-bring-and-blink-rust/src/03-setup/README.md

 # Setting up a development environment

-Dealing with microcontrollers involves several tools as we'll be dealing with an architecture different than your laptop's and we'll have to run and debug programs on a "remote" device.
+This section describes the common steps needed to set up rust and supporting tools.
+At the end of this section, developers should follow the instructions on their OS specific pages.

 ## Documentation

 Tooling is not everything though.
-Without documentation is pretty much impossible to work with microcontrollers (unless you are very good at reverse engineering and even then it would be a *lot* more work).
+Without documentation it is pretty much impossible to work with microcontrollers (unless you are very good at reverse engineering and even then it would be a *lot* more work).